Lee Hee-ho: First Lady of South Korea

 In June 2000, First Lady Lee Hee-ho accompanied her husband to North Korea for the 2000 inter-Korean summit, which was the first time that the leaders of North and South Korea met face-to-face since the division of Korea.
 President Kim Dae-jung and Lee met with Kim Jong Il during the summit.

 Inter-Korean peace advocate

 Lee remained active in politics, diplomacy and inter-Korean relations throughout her 80s and 90s.
 She undertook several visits to North Korea to promote dialogue and better relations between the two countries.
 She traveled to Pyongyang in December 2011 following the death of Kim Jong Il.

 At the age of 92, Lee led an 18-member delegation on a goodwill trip to North Korea from 5–8 August 2015.
 Her delegation included former Minister of Culture Kim Sung-jae, scholar Paik Nak-chung, and several educators, but no members of the sitting South Korean government.

 Popularity

-In March 2017, a public opinion survey showed that Lee Hee-ho was the best first lady in South Korean history.
+In March 2017, a public opinion survey showed that Lee Hee-ho was the considered the best first lady in South Korean history.
 46% of the respondents had a positive view of her and only 5.7% had a negative view.